 It's part of my writing process, and it works great because I'm being honest about what I need from my reader in terms of feedback.
 I urge you to approach your reader feedback requests with the same honesty.

-If you actually want them to "rip it apart" and find "every plot-hole and typo", tell them that.
+If you actually want them to "rip it apart" and find "every plot-hole and typo," tell them that.

 But if what you are actually looking for simply for them to tell you, "It's good," then let them know that; you'll both be happier for it.